waleedmebane/allsembly-prototype/docs/programmer_s_guide.rst

     This provides an easy APT for making a Python program run as a Unix daemon.

 d3.js
     This is a graphics library for web clients.
 I am currently only using it for pan and zoom of scalable vector graphics (SVG) that is the format of the argument graph.
-It could be used to draw alternative layouts of the argument graph on the client-side if desired, especially when accompanied by d3-graphviz.
+It could be used to draw alternative layouts of the argument graph on the client-side if desired, especially when accompanied by *d3-graphviz*.

 dialog-polyfill.js
     This provides the HTML DIALOG tag and its functionality for browsers that don't (fully) support it, yet.
+The DIALOG tag is used for creating the modal dialogs.

 simple-jsonrpc-js.js
     This provides the client side functions for JSON-RPC (remote procedure call) interaction.